 Memphis was founded in 1819 on the bluffs high above the Mississippi River, a spot that would remain safe from the flooding waters.
 Those same bluffs that keep the city safe from the river also provide some of the best places to see Mississippi River in Memphis.

-There aren't many cafes and restaurants that overlook the river; in fact, the historic buildings along Front Street actually face away from the river.
+There are not many cafes and restaurants that overlook the river; the historic buildings along Front Street actually face away from the river.

 Beale Street Landing at the foot of Beale Street is the city's home for riverboat cruises.
 A grassy expanse on top of the building provides unique views of the river and Mud Island.

 The Metal Museum is a small museum that focuses on blacksmithing and other metal works.

 Its backyard leads down to amazing views overlooking the Mississippi River.

 Downtown Memphis hotels like The Peabody Memphis and Madison Hotel provide guests great views of the Mississippi River from their rooftops.
 The Peabody welcomes visitors to take the elevator up without staying at the hotel.
 It offers a weekly rooftop party with DJs getting the weekend started on Thursdays during the spring and summer.
 The Madison offers a rooftop bar where you can take in the view.